gotwarlost/istanbul/README.md

 Available commands are:

       check-coverage
-              checks overall coverage against thresholds from coverage JSON files.
+              checks overall/per-file coverage against thresholds from coverage JSON files.
 Exits 1 if thresholds are not met, 0 otherwise

       cover   transparently adds coverage information to a node command.
 Saves